Canada Pension Plan (CPP/QPP)

 Inflation Rate for CPP

 To index the CPP values for all years, you can specify the desired percentage in the Inflation Rate for CPP text box at the bottom.
-Note that the CPP values will be indexed at this inflation rate until the year that the CPP benefit is received and going forward.
-The default inflation rate for CPP is 2%.
+Note that the Annual Retirement Pension amount will be indexed at this inflation rate until the year that the CPP benefit is received and going forward.
+The default inflation rate for CPP is 2.1%.

 Prorate the first year of CPP